trainart/introlinuxshell/1-intro.md

 ### Vim/Vi basics

 `vim`/`vi` is a very powerful editor UNIX/Linux text editor.
-The reason to know it's basics is that it is initially available almost on any UNIX/Linux system.
+The reason to know its basics is that it is initially available almost on any UNIX/Linux system.
 Even if any other editor will not be present or available to install Vi/Vim will be there to enable you editing text files.
 (one way to learn `vi` basics is to type `vimtutor` and follow instructions).